 Historical development has altered many of the natural topographic features that once characterized Manhattan (Gratacap 1909:5).
-Between Chambers and Houston Streets, the land now supporting West Street and Marginal Street was submerged through at least the early nineteenth century.
-Prior to that time the Hudson River shoreline meandered between what are now Greenwich and Washington Streets, and Tenth and Eleventh Avenues.
+Between West Houston and Little West Twelfth Streets, the land now supporting West Street and Marginal Street was submerged through at least the early nineteenth century.
+Prior to that time the Hudson River shoreline meandered between what are now Greenwich and West Streets, between one and two blocks to the east of the project site.
 The shoreline was characterized by bluffs with beaches below them (Stokes Vol. 3 1909:157).
-A lateral, kame-like, ridge extended from Warren Street to near Canal Street where the Lispinard farm once stood (Gratacap 1909:6).
-A deep valley with a large stream ran from the Collect Pond, east of the project area, through Lispinard's swamp along the current route of Canal Street and drained into the Hudson River (French 1860:418).
-Eventually a sewer line replaced the route of the stream; one example of how development has obliterated and hidden these natural topographic features (Gratacap 1909:5).